juhana/name-generator/README.md

 The original generator and algorithm was created by David Fisher, who was inspired by the [Video Game Name Generator](http://videogamena.me) and extracted the name list from Baf's Guide (see the [rec.arts.int-fiction thread](http://groups.google.fi/group/rec.arts.int-fiction/browse_thread/thread/4428f0f75e24abe1/)).
-The current list is from the [IFDB database dump](http://ifarchive.org/indexes/if-archiveXinfoXifdb.html) (July 2015).
+The current list is from the [IFDB database dump](http://ifarchive.org/indexes/if-archiveXinfoXifdb.html) (January 2017).

 The name generator is online at http://nitku.net/if/namegenerator.